Abrahammleo1111/DSA-Capstone-Data-Analysis-Project--Amazon-Product-Analysis/README.md

 ### Data Analysis

-This is where functions used for the data analysis are included
+This is where functions used for the data analysis are included:

 ``` Excel
 =IF(A2=1,"91-100%",INT(A2*100/10)*10 & "-" & (INT(A2*100/10)*10 + 10) & "%")